Plant managers have a tough job with a lot of responsibilities.

 What can be done to prevent unplanned shutdowns?

-Managers only have access to the information that is in their back office system, so when they need to make critical decisions about where to allocate spare parts, what needs to be reordered or replaced, or who to assign to which tasks, they’re operating on inaccurate, incomplete data.
+Managers only have access to the information that is in their back-office system, so when they need to make critical decisions about where to allocate spare parts, what needs to be reordered or replaced, or who to assign to which tasks, they’re operating on inaccurate, incomplete data.

 This can lead to an unplanned shutdown if:

-- The poor data causes communications to suffer, leading to wasted effort and frustration among field technicians.
+- The poor data causes communications to suffer, leading to wasted effort and frustration among field technicians

-- Parts are ordered late because the system records them as being there and it’s later discovered that they have already been used.
+- Parts are ordered late because the system records them as being there and it’s later discovered that they have already been used

-- Backlogs grow too high due to an inability to keep up with maintenance demands.
+- Backlogs grow too high due to an inability to keep up with maintenance demands

-One way to prevent unplanned shutdowns is by digitizing operations across maintenance, warehouses and fixed asset management processes.
+One way to prevent unplanned shutdowns is by digitalizing operations across maintenance, warehouses and fixed asset management processes.
 Rather than issuing work orders and inspection checklists in paper binders or capturing physical inventory movement on paper or outdated bulky handheld rugged devices, organizations can switch to a mobile-first operations platform.

-- 90 percent drop in unplanned downtime
+- 90% drop in unplanned downtime

-- 80 percent reduction in safety incidents
+- 80% reduction in safety incidents

-- 50 percent greater workforce capacity
+- 50% greater workforce capacity

 - 17% higher wrench time